openxla/stablehlo/docs/spec.md

 `backend_config` and `api_version` may be used to provide additional implementation-defined metadata.

-At the moment, this operation contains a fairly disorganized collection of metadata which reflects organic evolution of its counterpart operation in the XLA compiler.
+The metadata `has_side_effect` is used to prevent optimizations that can eliminate the op or execute it speculatively.
+The op has other metadata, like `backend_config` and `api_version`, which are fairly disorganized at the moment and refects organic evolution of its counterpart operation in the XLA compiler.
 In the future, we are planning to unify this metadata ([#741](https://github.com/openxla/stablehlo/issues/741)).

 #### Inputs